grindjs/grindjs/docs/guides/queues.markdown

 * `high => -10`
 * `critical => -15`

+---

 #### $delay

+`$delay` provides a way to delay a job before it’s processed.
+By default there will not be any delays, so if the queue is empty immediately upon dispatching a job, it will be available for processing.

 ```js
 $delay(milliseconds)
 ```

-`$delay` provides a way to delay a job before it’s processed.
-By default there will not be any delays, so if the queue is empty immediately upon dispatching a job, it will be available for processing.
+###### Parameters
 * `milliseconds` — Number of milliseconds to delay the job

+---

 #### $attempts

+`$attempts` controls how many times a failed job will be retried before permanently failing.

 ```js
 $attempts(attempts)
 ```

-`$attempts` controls how many times a failed job will be retried before permanently failing.
+###### Parameters
 * `attempts` — number of times a job should be retried before failing

+---

 #### $backoff

+`$backoff` works with `$attempts` and allows control over how long of a gap there should be between retrying a job.

 ```js
 $backoff(value)
 ```

-`$backoff` works with `$attempts` and allows control over how long of a gap there should be between retrying a job.

 The value for `$backoff` supports a few different configurations:
 ```js